LEKA:LLM-Enhanced Knowledge Augmentation: Introduction

 \section{Introduction}

-Humans are good at identifying proper sources of knowledge.
+Humans are good at identifying relevant sources of knowledge.
 This is an ability that is rooted in our capability for analogical reasoning and knowledge management.
 In contrast, artificial intelligence models do not inherently possess this intuition: they require explicit instructions and systematic training to identify and utilize relevant information.
 This gap presents a challenge in enriching domain knowledge and enhancing data augmentation.

 Knowledge augmentation is vital for improving model performance, especially in domains with limited information or complex data structures~\cite{tang2020onlineaugment}.
-In knowledge augmentation, knowledge transfer is an important method improving learning performance by transferring knowledge from external information sources~\cite{khodaee2024knowledge}.
+Knowledge transfer is a crucial method within knowledge augmentation for improving learning performance by transferring knowledge from external information sources~\cite{khodaee2024knowledge}.
 In data-limited scenarios, effective knowledge sourcing can bridge domain information gaps and enhance model robustness using relevant external information.
 In these scenarios, knowledge augmentation, especially knowledge transfer, can reduce reliance on extensive target domain data by strategically selecting sources matching target needs.

 Despite its potential, traditional knowledge augmentation methods often involve manual intervention~\cite{ringwald2021adaptiope,nam2024tabular,zhang2024dynamic}, where human experts select source domains based on their subjective interpretation of the target domain's requirements.
 Using tabular learning as an example highlights several challenges: (1) structural and format differences across domains hinder data alignment and integration; (2) discrepancies in tasks and content between the selected source and target domains can diminish the success of knowledge augmentation; and (3) extensive data preprocessing is often required to properly match the chosen source domain dataset.
 Additionally, relying on human expertise for source domain selection can lead to biases and inefficiencies, as these choices are typically made based on prior knowledge rather than a rigorous, data-driven analysis.